clodoN1109/easyfermi/README.md

-# Homepage Templates
+# easyFermi Webpage
-## A template for building a software project's homepage.

 <br>
 A self-contained, highly compatible and responsive, easily editable, vanilla HTML-CSS-Javascript static homepage.
 <br><br>
-Intended to serve as a project's main entry for both users and developers.
+Intended to serve as the project's main entry for both users and developers.
 <br><br>
 It presents an effortless path to getting the essencial informations, as the projects's purposes, team cast and installation instructions.
 <br><br>